6 Interactions found for:

 US FDA pregnancy category: Not Assigned

-Risk Summary: There is insufficient data in pregnant women to determine a drug-associated risk for major birth defects and miscarriage; animal data has shown adverse renal effects with administration during the renal development period which corresponds to the late second and third trimesters of human pregnancy
+Risk Summary: There is limited data in pregnant women to determine a drug-associated risk for major birth defects and miscarriage.
+Based on animal data, this drug may cause adverse renal effects in the developing fetus.

-Comment: Poorly controlled diabetes during pregnancy increases maternal and fetal risks of adverse outcomes.
+-Poorly controlled diabetes in pregnancy increases the risk of adverse maternal and fetal outcomes.

-Poorly controlled diabetes during pregnancy increases the maternal risk for diabetic ketoacidosis, pre-eclampsia, spontaneous abortions, preterm delivery, stillbirth, and delivery complications; poorly controlled diabetes increases the fetal risk for major birth defects, stillbirth, and macrosomia related morbidity.
+Poorly controlled diabetes in pregnancy increases the maternal risk for diabetic ketoacidosis, pre-eclampsia, spontaneous abortions, preterm delivery, stillbirth, and delivery complications.
+Fetal risks of poorly controlled diabetes in pregnancy include an increased risk for major birth defects, stillbirth, and macrosomia-related morbidity.

 AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.